 50BOLD: I’m sure the album will be so well received; it’s a beautiful offering.
 There have been rumors floating around for a while about your health.
 Can you please put these rumors to rest?
 How is Freddie Jackson feeling these days?

-Freddie: You know as artist we are always on-the-go; we fly and we’re on tour buses, we eat right, and we eat wrong.
+Freddie: You know as artists we are always on the go; we fly and we’re on tour buses, we eat right, and we eat wrong.
 We don’t care!
 At one point the M&M candies were the closest things to a vitamin that I would take.
 I was not doing the things that I needed to do to like watching my health.
 When I finally took a hard look at myself, I had done some damage healthwise.

 It was four days before my birthday when a doctor called me into his office to inform me that my kidneys were not acting right.
 There I was thinking that I was looking like a model and something bad was happening with my insides!
 I decided that I needed to pay more attention to me.
 So I began taking medicine to help build my immune system to help those kidneys regain their normal function.
 You know, God gives us tests.
 Of course, in our community, when people hear that you’re sick or that you’ve lost weight, we go straight to a virus like there’s nothing else that could possibly be wrong with you!